GO Transit rail services: Onboard procedures

 All GO trains have a total of three crew members.
-The conductor and engineer are located in the locomotive or the cab car to operate the vehicle.
+The conductor and engineer are located in the locomotive or the cab car to operate the train.
 Another guard-like staff member, the Customer Service Ambassador (CSA), is located in the accessibility coach, which is the fifth car from the locomotive.
 The CSA is responsible for opening and closing the train doors, making announcements over the PA system, and acts as the first responder in case of an emergency on board.

 The CSA announces the next station after the train departs a station, and an automated voice will repeat the announcement when the train arrives at its next station.
 Automated public service announcements are made in both English and French.

-When a train arrives at a station, the CSA puts a wheelchair bridge across the gap between the platform and the doorway.
-This is to allow handicapped passengers to board and exit the train.
+When a train arrives at a station, the CSA puts a small accessibility bridge across the gap between the platform and the doorway.
+This is to allow passengers with mobility devices such as wheelchairs, walkers, or strollers to board and exit the train.
 Each car has a number of accessibility seats provided.
 If the CSA sees a passenger with a physical disability and there are no accessibility seats available, they could ask that a passenger sitting in one of those seats to move to another area in the train to allow the passenger with a disability to sit in an accessibility seat.

 Before closing the doors, the CSA will make an announcement that the doors are closing and will remind passengers to stand clear of the doorways.
 All cars have a speaker above the doors, which plays a door closing chime in the form of a descending major triad.
 The chimes are an accessibility feature intended to warn the visually-impaired that the doors are closing.

 In March 2021, Metrolinx adopted the Japanese shisa kanko (pointing and calling) method.
 Upon entering a station, but before opening the doors, the CSA is required to point towards both ends of the train and announce that the platform is clear as a way to confirm that the train is stopped properly.
 After the CSA closes the doors, the same process is repeated to confirm that nobody is caught in the doors.
 According to Metrolinx, incorporating the pointing and calling procedure within GO Transit's daily operations is an important way to enhance safety, "especially as the transit agency gets ready to launch the largest expansion of GO service in it’s [sic] history".